 University of Florida, Department of Food Science & Human Nutrition

 Daniel is currently a Food Science graduate student at the University of Florida and a classically trained chef.
 His graduate research included seafood technology, which dealt with the safety and use of novel additives used in seafood aquaculture to decrease pathogen growth in molluscan shellfish.
 Daniel’s graduate curriculum included courses in food safety and sanitation, HACCP systems, and food toxicology.
-Daniel will be completing University of Florida’s master’s graduate program in fall 2017 in Food Science & Human Nutrition.Tags: food ingredient safety, IFT, Student Travel Award
+Daniel will be completing University of Florida’s master’s graduate program in fall 2017 in Food Science & Human Nutrition.Tags: Student Travel Award